ccincotti3/c_v_d_implementation/pt4.md

 ## Stretch Challenges

 For a stretch challenge, you might create an interactive demo of your model in action, explain how you would deploy your model in a production environment, or discuss how to evaluate your solution's performance over time.

+## Examples

+You can see an example of a past presentation [here](./pt4_example.pdf) and additional examples at the [GA Gallery](https://gallery.generalassemb.ly/DS?metro=), but not that the GA Gallery examples in particular may have been based on somewhat different instructions.